-We conducted four experiments using five different category structures, all following the above design.
-Experiment 1 used a feature-based category structure and a relation-based category structure, constructed from the same set of stimuli, manipulated between subjects and crossed with the match/contrast manipulation.
+We conducted four experiments using five different category structures, all following the design just described.
+Experiment 1 used a feature-based category structure and a relation-based category structure, constructed from the same set of stimuli, manipulated between subjects and crossed with the match-contrast manipulation.
 For the feature-based category structure, a learning advantage was found for the contrast group over the match group, confirming the prediction from selective attention.
-In addition, we observed a strong trend in the same direction for relational category structure, supporting the feature-based account of relational category learning over the structure-mapping account.
-Spurred by this latter result, Experiments 2-4 investigated the effect of comparison type on a wide range of other relational category structures with varying types of stimuli.
-Despite a concerted effort to find a relational category structure that yielded an advantage for the match condition, all studies demonstrated the opposite, namely that between-category comparisons led to superior learning.
-Thus the results provide robust support for the feature-based account and challenge the extension of structuremapping theory.
-Following presentation of these findings, we discuss their connections to other work in feature-based categorization, including blocking/interleaving effects, as well as implications for structure-mapping theory and its application to category learning.
-In particular, we propose an explanation of how relational categories might be learned in a feature-based manner, which in turn suggests a natural unification between feature representations and the compositional representations that underpin theories of analogy.
+In addition, we observed a strong trend in the same direction for the relational category structure, supporting the feature-based account of relational category learning over the structure-mapping account.
+Spurred by this latter result, Experiments 2 to 4 investigated the effect of comparison type on a wide range of other relational category structures with varying types of stimuli.
+Despite a concerted effort to find a relational category structure that yielded an advantage for the match condition, all studies demonstrated the opposite-namely, that between-category comparisons led to superior learning.
+Thus, the results provide robust support for the feature-based account and challenge the extension of structuremapping theory.
+Following presentation of these findings, we discuss their connections to other work in feature-based categorization, including the effects of blocking versus interleaving, as well as implications for structure-mapping theory and its application to category learning.
+In particular, we propose an explanation of how relational categories might be learned in a feature-based manner, which, in turn, suggests a natural unification between feature representations and the compositional representations that underpin theories of analogy.
 We hope this new proposal regarding concept representation, together with the findings of the present experiments, will provide a starting point for better understanding the limits on humans' use of structural alignment as a strategy for learning and reasoning.

 Experiment 1 examined how between- and within-category comparison affect the learning of featural and relational categories.
 Each stimulus was a pair of geometric objects, with each object characterized by values along three dimensions (size, brightness, and tilt of radius; see Figure 1).
-Orthogonal to the match/contrast manipulation described above, subjects learned to classify the objects into categories defined either by features or by relations.
-For subjects in the feature condition, the categories were defined by the objects' separate values on one dimension (e.g., Category A: both objects large, Category B: both objects small).
-For subjects in the relation condition, the categories were defined by the objects' relative values on one dimension (e.g., Category A: right object larger, Category B: left object larger).
-Within all four cells of the $2\times 2$ design (feature-match, feature-contrast, relation-match, relation-contrast), the dimension defining the categories was
+Orthogonal to the match-contrast manipulation described in the previous section, subjects learned to classify the objects into categories defined either by features or by relations.
+For subjects in the feature condition, the categories were defined by the objects' separate values on one dimension (e.g.,

 Figure 1.
-Example stimulus for Experiment 1 (on two-item trials, two of these were co-presented).
+Example stimulus for Experiment 1 (on two-item trials, two of these were copresented).
 The stimulus contains two objects (each a semicircle with a radius, adapted from Shepard, 1964).
-Each object is defined by values on three dimensions (size, brightness, and radius tilt), but for any given subject only one dimension was relevant for defining the categories.
+Each object is defined by values on three dimensions (size, brightness, and radius tilt), but for any given subject, only one dimension was relevant for defining the categories.
 In the feature condition, categories were defined by the absolute values of both objects on the relevant dimension (e.g., both objects large vs. both objects small).
-In the relation condition, categories were defined by the objects' relative values on the relevant dimension (e.g., left object larger vs. right object larger).
+In the relation condition, categories were defined by the object's relative values on the relevant dimension (e.g., left object larger vs. right object larger).
+See the online article for the color version of this figure.